AlexCrest56/Curating-Online-Heritage-The-case-of-the-Antonine-Wall-and-Roman-Scotland/README.md

 Topic Modelling and Sentiment Analysis

 This repository is currently under construction.
-For any queries, please contact Alex Hiscock @ s2442997@ed.ac.uk with the subject line 'Toolkit Query - '
+For any queries, please contact Alex Crest @ s2442997@ed.ac.uk with the subject line 'Toolkit Query - '

 The topics do not cover the extraction or processing of data from Meta properties, Instagram and Facebook.
 Researchers can apply for access to these platform-sepcific tools with the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan.
 Details are available here: https://transparency.meta.com/en-gb/researchtools/meta-content-library/.
 Tools such as LDA topic model or sentiment analysis may be copied from this toolkit for use in these instances.

 Please cite this repository in all instances:
-Hiscock, A. (2024).
+Crest, A. (2024).
 Curating online heritage: The case of the Antonine Wall and Roman Scotland [GitHub repository].
 GitHub. https://github.com/AlexHiscock56/Curating-Online-Heritage-The-case-of-the-Antonine-Wall-and-Roman-Scotland